by William Goodall January 19, 2021

 Another alternative would be vaping hemp flower.
 Since vapor absorbs better into your lungs than smoke, you can pack a bowl in dry herb vaporizers and still enjoy the pleasant effects.
 A CBD vape will still get the effects of the terpenes and flavonoids that provide the flower its unique flavors.

 If you are looking for a calm, relaxing high without the psychoactive effects of traditional cannabis, smoking hemp flower is for you.
-Not only can it provide a soothing, clear-headed effect, but it also adds to many other benefits to health.
-From treatment of a headache to neutralizing depression to keeping cancer away, this exciting flower found in nature is full of possibilities.
-It allows us to let go of our doctor-prescribed medicines that provide more side effects than actual aid in our problems.
+Not only can it provide a soothing, clear-headed effect, but it also adds to many other potential benefits to health.
+This exciting flower found in nature is full of possibilities.
 We here at Bay Smokes hope that this information has brought a little more light to what can be a confusing subject.
 Check out our selection of hemp products and find the right strain for you.
 We wish you health, happiness, and good vibes.